aerospike/aerospike-client-python/doc/query.rst

         If no predicate is attached to the Query it will apply ops to all the records in the specified set.

-        If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will now be ignored during the query.
+        If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will be ignored during the query.

         :param ops: `list` A list of operations generated from :ref:`aerospike_operation_helpers.operations`.